 Benches must be secured to prevent sliding on floor.
 Also, each benches' base of support should be under edge of bench where hand is placed to prevent bench toppling under body weight.
 Falling from an inverted position may result in very serious injury.
 Also known as Elevated Handstand Push-up.

 Resistance can be reduced by performing exercise with feet positioned on incline bench in pike position.
 Alternatively exercises can be performed on floor.
-As strength improves, hands can be placed on very short elevations such as a book on each side of head.
+As strength improves, hands can be placed on very short elevations such as books on each side of head.
 Eventually, progressively taller platforms can be used.

 - Decline Pike Press